rdm/nifty/README.md

 Version hardcoded to Morrowind

-Files should go in obvious locations in J user directory
+nif.xml and J *.ijs are expected to be in the current directory

 (Polish must wait until after functionality.)